maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 # Answer tests

 An _answer test_ is used to compare two expressions to establish whether they satisfy some mathematical criteria.
-The prototype test is to establish if they are the _same_.
-That is to say, _algebraically equivalent_.
+The prototype test is to establish if they are _algebraically equivalent_.
+Answer tests are grouped as follows:

+1. Equivalence, e.g. "algebraic equivalence" (many variations).
+2. Syntactic form, e.g. "is in factored form".
+3. [Numerical accuracy](Answer_tests_numerical.md), e.g. "is written to 3 decimal places".
+4. [Scientific](../Authoring/Units.md), e.g. for dealing with dimensional numerical quantities.
+5. Specific subject tests, e.g. sets, logical expressions, calculus (where tests provide feedback automatically in common situations such as a missing constant of integration).

+We also provide string match tests.
+However, the whole point of STACK is that teachers should seek to establish mathematical properties and the string match tests are provided for completeness (and because they are trivial to implement).
+Experienced question authors almost never use the string match tests.
+If you find yourself needing to use the string match tests for something mathematical please contact the developers.

 ## Introduction ##